Are you struggling to choose between a prime lens and a zoom lens?

 And then take much tighter photos, like this:

 Note that there are zoom lenses of all types.
-There are purely wide angle zoom lens (e.g., the Canon 10-20mm lens), there are purely telephoto zoom lenses (e.g., the Nikon 200-500mm), and there are mid-range zooms, such as the Canon 70-200mm zoom.
+There are purely wide angle zoom lenses (e.g., the Canon 16-35mm lens or EF-S Tokina 11-16mm lens), there are purely telephoto zoom lenses (e.g., the Nikon 200-500mm), and there are mid-range zooms, such as the Canon 70-200mm zoom.

 There are even zoom lenses that go from wide-angle to long telephoto, such as the Sigma 18-300mm zoom.